 "Let her fly beside us," said Harry.
 "She hasn't stretched her wings in ages!
 Er, you girls get in front, I'll get in the back!"

-Hedwig hooted and nipped his finger affectionately, and seemed to agree with this plan before taking to her wings and flying out the window, where she perched on the roof of the car and waited for them.
+Hedwig hooted and nipped his finger affectionately, and seemed to agree with this plan before taking to her wings and flying out the window.

 The Weasley sisters had just got into their places, Ronnie behind the wheel and Ginny in the passenger's seat, and Harry was on the windowsill and about to climb into the car, when the door to the bedroom was torn open, and all three Dursleys stormed in.